Dentistry

 • Microleakage: Tiny gaps between the filling and the tooth can let sugars in, irritating the nerve.

-• Worn enamel around filling: Sweet sensitivity could signal decay near the filling’s edge.
+• Worn enamel around the filling: Sweet sensitivity may indicate decay near the filling’s edge.

 Pain When Chewing or Biting: